maksiksq/chaos-abyss/manualArticles/crickets.md

 I decided to use the 15 second formula.
 This and my counting are in no way scientific, but when counting the amount of cricket chirps ever was?
 I guess it was if this law exists.

-I ended up with about 16 waves from a single cricket (they have like a voice basically), and I averaged it out to about 5 chirps per wave.
+I ended up with about 16 waves from a single cricket (they have like a voice basically so I can separate one), and I averaged it out to about 5 chirps per wave.
 So about 80 chirps in total, plug it into the formula and that's 120° Fahrenheit, which converted from freedom units is 48° Celsius.
 Uhm.
 Yeah, we're frying on this one, it's actually a cool 23° night right now.

 It might be the law being kind of inaccurate or my sloppy counting, but it didn't work for me, lol.
 Even if I count again and reduce the number generously, or try to count for the whole 60 seconds, it's not even close at all.